-We aim to be the premiere school that fosters artistic and academic excellence.
+We foster artistic and academic excellence.

-Hamilton Academy of Performing Arts is the proud recipient of the 2010, 2011, 2012, 2013, 2014, 2015, and 2016 Hamilton Community News Reader’s Choice Awards
+Since 2010, Hamilton Academy has been the proud recipient of multiple Hamilton Community News Reader’s Choice Awards per year.

 History of Our Building

-In 1842 the Baptist congregation of Dundas built a brick church on Park St. West, and seven years later a baptistry was added.
+In 1842, the Baptist congregation of Dundas built a brick church on Park St. West, and seven years later a baptistry was added.

-In 1866, after the church was destroyed by a fired that started in the carpentry shop to the east, the congregation was able to purchase adjoining land to the west and construct a new sanctuary.
+In 1866, after the church was destroyed by a fire that started in the carpentry shop to the east, the congregation was able to purchase adjoining land to the west and construct a new sanctuary.
 A Sunday School was later built on the foundation of the original church and in 1868 a parsonage was erected at 104 Park St. West the site of the carpentry shop.